 The natural history minor is built on experiential, field-based coursework, internship opportunities, and a capstone experience that help students gain key inquiry skills and fundamental scientific knowledge that will support success in a variety of professions.
 Students will gain experience with:

 - Critical analysis

-And, importantly, receive mentorship as they apply these skills to the creative process of diversity.
+And, importantly, students receive mentorship as they apply these skills to the creative process of diversity.